mukaiizawa/Paren/man/man3/sp-unwind-protect.md

     (unwind-protect EXPR CLEANUP-EXPR)

 # DESCRIPTION
-`unwind-protect` evaluates EXPR and guarantees that CLEANUP-FORMS are executed before `unwind-protect` exits, whether it terminates normally or not.
+The special-operator `unwind-protect` evaluates `EXPR` and guarantees that `CLEANUP-FORMS` are executed before `unwind-protect` exits, whether it terminates normally or not.

 # RETURN VALUE
 undefined.